 For the penthouse renovation, DPR lead the phased-coordination effort to allow all key trades to install much of their new plumbing, conduit and piping around the existing systems.
 This would limit the interruption time to the existing facility.
 Then, during a few weekend shut-downs, the team was able to remove and replace the cooling tower, air handling units and other critical equipment.
 Once the new equipment was in place, the new plumbing, electrical and piping that had already been put in place prior to the weekend shut-down was connected.
 Thus, all the new equipment and systems were up and running prior to normal operation of the facility on Monday morning.

-After coordination, as-built models were maintained as some systems had to be relocated to avoid unforeseen conditions such as miscellaneous steel members that were not identified prior to construction due to the limited availability of documentation on the existing facility.
-The coordinated models were used by DPR to evaluate and document installation of the new overhead systems.
+As-built models were maintained, as some systems had to be relocated to avoid unforeseen conditions, such as miscellaneous steel members that were not identified prior to construction due to the limited availability of documentation on the existing facility.
+DPR used the coordinated models to evaluate and document installation of the new overhead systems.
 As discrepancies were identified, views of the coordinated model were sent to the subcontractors via BIM 360 Glue along with as-built photos so that they could maintain their as-built models.

 After each phase of the renovation had taken place and the as-built models were finalized, key equipment information was maintained using the coordinated models that were uploaded and synchronized with the equipment list on BIM 360 Field.
 BIM 360 Field was not only used for quality control, but was also used to view equipment in the model and update that equipment with COBie data requested by Kaiser Permanente, such as equipment manufacturer, model number, serial number and installation date.
 Once all the relevant COBie data was captured, the subcontractors then input this COBie data back into their as-built models.
 All subcontractors delivered as-built Revit models with the required COBie data.
 DPR combined and compiled these models and delivered the models with COBie data and stand-alone COBie data via spreadsheet to Kaiser Permanente at the end of the project.